Decision Taking as a Service: DTaaS

 \item DTaaS can be used to reduce the burocracy in the outtasking organization.
 Burocratic simplification can conceivably be achieved by training staff to perform a significant amount of action without the need for DT processes, thus reducing the volume of DT and outtasking a part of the remaining DT may further reduce the dependency on DT.
 Once DT is out of the way business process optimization and automaton can both be used to streamline an organization's workflow.

-\item DT provider $a$ shares the responsibility of its decisions, and concerning the consequences with the unit $U$ to which the service is provided.
-The legitimacy of $a$ having these responsibilities has several sides, but a sufficient criterion is that $g_U$ which is in charge of ultimate responsibilities for $U$ can argue convincingly that it is in $U$'s best interest to outtask DT to $a$.
+\item DT provider $a$ shares the responsibility of (the effectuation of the decision outcomes of) its decisions with the unit $U$ to which the service is provided.
+The legitimacy of $a$ having these responsibilities has several sides, but a sufficient criterion is that $g_U$, which is in charge of ultimate responsibilities for $U$, can argue convincingly that it is in $U$'s best interest to outtask DT to $a$.
 In particular if an emergency of a particular kind has to be dealt with, $a$'s competences to deal with the variety of issues connected with that particular kind of emergency may be valued of higher importance than conformity of $a$'s own intentions with achieving some or all of $U$'s strategic objectives. \end{itemize}